 Using a long exposure time without a tripod will result in blurry images.
 Your light paint strokes won’t be clear.
 And everything in the photo will be blurred and non-distinct.
 This is especially true when you’re working in the dark.

-A tripod will make sure your images are free of camera shake.
-It will keep your images crisp and clear.
+A tripod will make sure your images are free of

 Wireless Shutter Release